hybridsjs/hybrids/docs/store/storage.md

 When `set` method is omitted, the model definition become read-only, and it is not possible to update values.
 As the `store.set()` method supports partial values, the `keys` argument contains a list of actually updated properties (it might be helpful if the storage supports partial update).

 The configuration does not provide a separate method for creating a new instance of the model definition.
-Then the `id` field is set to `undefined`.
-Still, the `values` contains the `id` property generated on the client-side.
+The `id` argument is set to `undefined` when new model is created.
+However, the `values` still contains the `id` property generated on the client-side by the UUIDv4 generator.

 ```javascript
 {